Omolara5861/store-api/README.md

 ## Endpoints
 ### Get all static products
 `GET /api/static/products`
-This endpoint retrieves all products available in the store.
+This endpoint retrieves all products available in the store / database.

+### Get all products
+`Get /api/products`
+This endpoint retrieves 10 products from the store / database by default, if limit is set then it returns the number set